 A Big Future for Big Data in Business Education

 More than a decade has passed since I first heard the words “Big Data.”
 It was said by a Google engineer during a meeting in response to a question about the major challenges facing business schools.
 He said nothing else, leaving me and the deans in the room scratching our heads.
-Just think: that was before YouTube, Google Earth, Waze, and more (see how “big data” trends as a search term over time).
+Just think: that was before YouTube, Google Earth, Waze, and more.
 Today we are producing at least 2.5 quintillion bytes of data daily, and the digital universe is expected to amass 40 zettabytes (45 trillion gigabytes) by 2020.

 At the same time, we have only just begun to understand the potential of Big Data.
 Advances in artificial intelligence, the Internet of Things, and Smart Cities, for example, are building on Big Data and transforming business and society.
 Similarly, the biggest opportunities for business education lie ahead.
 We are only just beginning to understand the potential of Big Data to change business education and business schools, including the way we teach, create, and connect.